 Do not let this book rot on a shelf.
-Give it away, leave it at a vacant bus-stop to be found by a stranger or use it to keep warm on cold nights.
+Give it away, leave it at a vacant bus stop to be found by a stranger, or use it to keep warm on cold nights.
 The only way to dispose of this book is to light it on fire.

-Anti-copyright 2003.
+Anti-copyright.
 Everything in this publication is available for noncommercial use: reproduce, copy, borrow, detourn, plagiarize, or steal any images, ideas, or text for your own use.
+First edition printed in 2003.
+This edition released in 2012 by Strangers In A Tangled Wilderness.
+This book may be downloaded for free in various formats from www.tangledwilderness.org.